The following information does not replace a physician’s diagnosis and advice under any circumstances whatsoever.

 Secondary varicosis arises as a result of the occlusion of the deep leg veins (venous thrombosis) with subsequent drainage disorder, increased venous pressure and vein valve insufficiency.

 Amongst healthy people, the blood is transported from the deep leg veins to the heart via muscle contraction, e.g. from the calf muscles.
-Here, so-called venous valves prevent that the blood – due to gravity – flows back again.
+Venous valves prevent that the blood – due to gravity – flows back again.
 The venous valves for the surface leg veins don’t close tightly enough amongst patients with varicosis.
 Therefore, blood from the surface veins can flow back into the deep venous system (so-called insufficiency).
-This results in a stasis in the deep venous system with an expansion of these veins, also causing leakiness of the deep venous valves.
+This results in a stasis in the deep venous system with an expansion of these blood vessels, also causing leakiness of the deep venous valves.
 As a consequence, overall venous pressure rises and as a result ulcers (so-called ulcera) may develop.

 Also a lack of exercise, mostly standing or sitting activities without variety or movement, overweightness and smoking can potentially cause varicosis.